 - Oversee all aspects of quality assurance including establishing metrics, applying industry best practices, and developing new tools and processes to ensure quality goals are met.

-- Act as key point of contact for all QA aspects of releases, providing QA services and coordinating QA resources internally and externally.
+- Act as a key point of contact for all QA aspects of releases, providing QA services and coordinating QA resources internally and externally.

 - Lead and mentor QA team members, as well as manage outside contract testers.

-- Develop and execute test cases, scripts, plans and procedures (manual and automated)
+- Develop and execute test cases, scripts, plans, and procedures (manual and automated)

-What are QA lead roles and responsibility?
+What are QA lead roles and responsibilities?